 - The phenomena of instability and inequality relate to decisions about monetary design

 - Public support in the figure of the payments system can perform both political and technical values

 Those issues engage fields like constitutional law, civil rights, poverty law, and legal theory just as directly as fields defined as monetary or financial.
-More generally, the issues we hope to raise here cross disciplinary bounds to sociology, political science, anthropology, and the humanities, as well as economics.
+More generally, the issues we hope to raise here cross disciplinary bounds to history, sociology, political science, anthropology, and the humanities, as well as economics.

 We hope that the website provides a frame to illuminate money as an essential dimension of governance.
 We welcome you to contribute to the site.